UBC-DSCI/introduction-to-datascience-python/source/viz.md

 we compare the default setting with three other histograms where we set the `maxbins` to 200, 70 and 5.
-In this case, we can see that both the default number of bins and the `maxbins=70` of  are effective for helping answer our question.
+In this case, we can see that both the default number of bins and the `maxbins=70` of  are effective for helping to answer our question.
 On the other hand, the `maxbins=200` and `maxbins=5` are too small and too big, respectively.